 How do I break up with a coach?

 If you don’t feel like your coach doesn’t “get you”, doesn’t hear you or doesn’t prioritize you, then it may not be a good fit.
 You should schedule one session last session with the coach to give them direct and transparent feedback.
 Tell her what you didn’t get out of coaching that you hoped you would and give her a chance to respond.
+Some execs work with a coach for many years and actually outgrow their coach.
+This is fairly common and should be an open dialog between founder and coach.

 When is the right time to get a coach?